How can your company explosively grow when your business sucks at marketing?

 What should you spend money on to bring in more customers?
-A well-designed website for one.
+Work with a website design company for one.
 Then Google pay-per-click ads or Facebook ads are the best bet for almost every business.
 Depending on the industry it may also make sense to invest in video projects, television ads, or radio ads.

 And this doesn’t mean there aren’t free ways to build an audience.

 Optimizing your website for keywords and SEO and adding email capture forms to your website can both return thousands of dollars of profits in a short time (among other free marketing ideas).